valhuber/ApiLogicServer/api_logic_server_cli/project_api_fiddle/readme.md

 &nbsp;

-<summary>Key Takeaways: Instant App/API, Fully Flexible, Unique Declarative Rules</summary>
+<summary>Key Takeaways: Instant JSON:API and Admin App, Fully Flexible, Unique Declarative Rules</summary>

 This has been a quick look at the *fastest and simplest** way to create **modern, scalable API-based database systems:**

 1. Use the `ApiLogicServer create` command to create a Flask/SQLAlchemy project from your database.
 Zero learning curve.
 Projects are **instantly executable**, providing:

     * **an Admin App:** multi-page, multi-table apps -- ready for business user agile collaboration
-    * **an API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom app dev<br><br>
+    * **a JSON:API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom app dev<br><br>

 2. **Open Flexibility:** leverage standards for development and deployment: